dun-n/MushroomSense/README.md

 # MushroomSense

+Check [my website](https://dun-n.com/projects/mushroom-sense/) for a more in depths walk through of mushroom sense.

 I thought it would be cool to set up a fully automated mushroom farm.
 Much like animals, mushrooms expel CO2 as a byproduct of respiration.
 As such CO2 levels can be an interesting variable to track and manipulate when growing mushrooms.
 However CO2 sensors are pricey and